kmb40/terraform-beginner-bootcamp-2023/docs/week-0.md

 j.
 Run `terraform apply --auto--approve`

 ### Terraform Login Bashscript
+**Objective:** Configure Gitpod to login to Terraform Cloud automatically.
 1. Generate an API token at TF - https://app.terraform.io/app/settings/tokens.
 2. Create file `/bin/generate_tfrc_credentials` [Ref](/bin/generate_tfrc_credentials).
 Be sure to set permissions with `chmod u+x`.
 3. Set environmental variables for "TERRAFORM_CLOUD_TOKEN" for the API token in Gitpod (if applicable) using `export` and `gp env`.